Sup2point0/Assort/~writing/origins.md

 > TLDR; a lot of the things I say, write, name and use are related in some way to the username `Sup#2.0`.

 This username has sparked the creation of many idiosyncrasies, archetypes and inside jokes.
-Explaining them may be like dissecting a frog [^frog], so proceed at your own risk.
+Explaining them may be like dissecting a frog [^frog-dissect], so proceed at your own risk.

+[^frog-dissect]: ...

 ### Salutations!
 “sup” (lowercase) has become, without a doubt, my go-to and absolute favourite greeting.
 It acts as both a greeting and conversation starter, can be taken to mean either, and sets an informal and fun tone.
 The latter is also why the lowercase here is important.
-Friends of mine may recount instances where I accidentally send a capitalised `Sup`, and immediately correct it with `*sup` – which might appear rather questionable, but is absolutely vital. [^sauce: trust bro]
+Friends of mine may recount instances where I accidentally send a capitalised `Sup`, and immediately correct it with `*sup` – which might appear rather questionable, but is absolutely vital. [^sauce]

 “suppety sup” (pronounced `/ˌsʌpətiˈsʌp/`) is sparingly used as a playful and cuter variant.
 It can be taken to follow the format of “hippety hop”.